chentianran/chentianran.github.io/teaching/calc1/tangent.markdown

 Try use your mouse to move one of the point.
 As you move this point to the other point, the "cutting line" becomes the "touching line".
+That is, the _secant line becomes the tangent line_.
+By keeping track of how the slope of the secant line changes as the two points move closer and closer together, we can actually "see" what the slope of the tangent line should be.
+(Can you?)

 <div id="sketch-holder">
   <!-- Our sketch will go here! -->